Simon Rawidowicz: Early life

-He married Esther Klee in 1926, the daughter of Alfred Klee and the maternal aunt of Hanneli Goslar (Anne Frank's best friend).
+He married Esther Klee in 1926, the daughter of Alfred Klee and the maternal aunt of Hannah Pick-Goslar (Anne Frank's best friend).

 Career

 Rawidowicz taught at the Jews' College in London and at the Leeds University (as of 1941).
 In 1948 he emigrated to the United States, first teaching at the College of Jewish Studies of Chicago.
 Rawidowicz served as the chair of the Department of Near-Eastern and Judaic Studies at Brandeis University.
 He was the author of several books and essays, some of which were published posthumously.

 Rawidowicz was a critic of Zionism.
 In his essay entitled Between Jew and Arab, he suggested that early Arab refugees in Israel were treated differently from Jews as early as 1948.
 In The Ever-Dying People, he argued that each generation of Jews was afraid of extinction.

 Death

 Rawidowicz died of a heart attack in 1957 in Waltham, Massachusetts.

 Simon Rawidowicz in a Berlin cafe in 1932.